Claude Cowork for business: a secure-adoption guide for Canadian SMBs

 AI adoption among Canadian businesses doubled in a single year, and the firms using it are measurably more productive.
 The pressure to adopt is real, but adoption is uneven by sector, and the slow movers are the regulated ones with the most to lose from a careless rollout.
 The window to set rules before staff set their own habits is closing.

 The sector split is the part owners miss.
-Statistics Canada put AI use at 31.7% in professional, scientific, and technical services and 30.6% in finance and insurance, against 1.8% in transportation and warehousing.
+Statistics Canada put AI use at 32.4% in professional, scientific and technical services and 40.4% in finance and insurance, against 1.8% in transportation and warehousing.
 Roughly 14.5% more firms said they planned to adopt within a year.
 Your competitors and your own staff are already in the tools.

 Ottawa is pushing the same way.
 The Business Development Bank of Canada launched a CA$500 million loan program in 2026 to get smaller firms off the AI sidelines.
-When financing shows up, adoption accelerates, and so does the shadow version of it where people use personal accounts on company data.
+When financing shows up, so does the shadow version, where people run company data on personal accounts.

 I see that shadow pattern constantly.
-Someone wires up Cowork on a personal plan because the firm hasn’t offered one, and now client work sits on an unmanaged account.
-Fusion Computing helps owners get ahead of that by setting the official, governed path before the unofficial one hardens.
+Someone wires up Cowork on a personal plan because the firm hasn’t offered one, and client work now sits on an unmanaged account.
+Set the official path before the unofficial one hardens.
 We treat it as part of the same AI strategy work we do across every industry we serve.

 The first question to ask: where does your data actually go?

-Cowork runs its steps in an isolated virtual machine on the user’s own computer, and it only touches the files, folders, and connectors the user grants.
+Cowork runs its steps in an isolated environment on Anthropic’s servers for remote sessions, or in an isolated virtual machine on the member’s device for local sessions, and it only touches the files, folders, and connectors the user grants.
 The reasoning still runs through Anthropic’s service, so local execution does not mean nothing leaves the building.
 The control that matters is scope: decide what Cowork can reach before you turn it loose.

 Here’s where I slow clients down.
-Local execution is genuinely useful, because the drafts and working files stay on the machine instead of a third party’s servers.
-The prompts and the content Claude needs to reason over still travel to Anthropic, the way any cloud AI works.
-Both things are true at once, and a regulated firm has to plan for both.
+Local execution is genuinely useful: drafts and working files stay on the machine.
+The prompts and the content Claude reasons over still travel to Anthropic, the way any cloud AI works.
+Both are true at once.

 Running locally is not the same as staying private.
 The model still reasons in the cloud, so the one control a firm fully owns is the scope of what the agent can open.